alexmojaki/instant_api/README.md

 That looks a lot like it just called `Methods.scale()` directly, which is the point (no pun intended), but under the hood it did in fact send an HTTP request to the server.

-You can also make requests directly to paths for each method, sending only the parameters object, which is a bit simpler than the full JSON-RPC protocol.
+## Using method paths instead of JSON-RPC

+The API is automatically available in two flavours, and clients can choose which way they prefer to communicate:

+1. The central JSON-RPC endpoint, which follows the JSON-RPC protocol spec exactly, and is easiest to use with standard client libraries.
+2. Method paths, which make it slightly easier for humans to write requests manually (especially in the Swagger GUI) and use the features of HTTP more.

+To make a request to a method path, include the method name at the end of the URL, and just send the parameters object in the JSON body.
 Here's what such a call looks like:

 ```python
 import requests